tpape/Dynlocal/README.md

 #### UC_3 - Magic bar

-A search bar that provide lots of service, as setting user location, selecting a specific profile, searching for profiles with key-words, adding somme tags to limit the search result...
+A search bar that provide lots of service, as setting user location, selecting a specific profile, searching for profiles with key-words, adding somme tags to limit the search results...

 #### UC_4 - User authentification